Part 2: Further advice for HR – find staff and be the envy of your competitors – HR policies to keep staff

 Do not expect a position to be filled within a month.
 We talk to many companies and they are still looking for the right candidate after 6 months or even a year.

-• There are 23 public holidays a year (as at 2015) but these are not substituted for working days if they fall on a Saturday or Sunday
+There are 23 public holidays a year (as of 2015) but these are not substituted for working days if they fall on a Saturday or Sunday.

 Commuting, travel to work costs, an allowance is usually part of a package unless there is a ferry service provided by the company

 Social security payments are paid monthly and are 1.5% employee contributions, 2.5% employer contributions.